cockroachdb/docs/v1.1/create-security-certificates-openssl.md

 ### Create the certificate and key pair for a client

-1. Create the client.cnf file for the first client:
+1. Create the client.cnf file for the first client and copy the following configuration into it:

     {% include copy-clipboard.html %}
     ~~~ shell